 Pests of garlic and their control methods

 The presence of sulfur-containing compounds prevents the crop from various pests.
-Other than that there are some pests causing damages to the crop.
+Other than that, there are some pests causing damages to the crop.
 Bulb mites are white, shiny and globular pests.
 They reduce the harvest and causes stunted growth.
-To prevent the damages by bulb mites, rotating the plantlets is the suitable way.
+To prevent damages by bulb mites, rotating the plantlets is the suitable way.
 Planting garlic the next year must be skipped.

-White curl mite is another pest which produces stunted leaf growth.
+White curl mite is another pest that produces stunted leaf growth.
 It is zoologically called Eriphyes lucipae.
 It causes drying out of cloves.
-It is the vector of yellow streak virus.
+It is the vector of the yellow streak virus.
 The pest is tiny and invisible.
 The best way to prevent this pest is to dip the cloves in hot water before planting.

-Nematodes, Ditylenchus dipsaci is a microscopic worm.
+Nematodes, Ditylenchus dipsaci, is a microscopic worm.
 It can live without water for several days.
 It causes invisible changes to the crop.
 It produces deformities, discoloration and tissue collapse.
-It results in decimation of garlic.
+It results in the decimation of garlic.
 It can be prevented by the application of Metarigium anisopili at a rate of 20 kg /ha.

 Harvesting the crop is usually done after 4-5 months after planting.
 The harvest-ready crops bend a turn yellow or brown.
 It usually is done manually.
 The yield may be 10- 20 tonnes /hectare.